 You will then be presented with the Create Edge Caching Rule form, this is where you define your cache rule parameters:

-The package format that you want this cache rule to apply to
+|The package format that you want this cache rule to apply to

+Please note there is currently no way to request a cache invalidation (coming soon) - so select TTL values with care.
 Our default TTL values are 60s for metadata and 600s for packages.